 Trading Arrangements and Contracts

-Types of arrangements and contracts on which we advise include:
+Types of arrangements and contracts on which we routinely advise include:

-- prime brokerage, custody and clearing (including segregated account models and sub-custodian arrangements)
+- prime brokerage and custody (including segregated account models and sub-custodian arrangements)

 - master repurchase agreements and global master repurchase agreements